 Hitting Refresh With Your Veterinary Career

-So, it’s been about a decade since you graduated near the top of your Class in Veterinary School, and five years since you really started hitting your professional stride.
-Things are good, but there’s something about going to work every day which is beginning to wear on you or maybe there are just not enough surprises any more…
+With some time available for some reflection, you remain generally happy with your career, but for some there’s something about going to work every day which is beginning to wear on you or maybe there are just not enough surprises any more…or too many.

 It seems like every day there’s that dog who is always swallowing socks, the cat who is coughing up too many hairballs, or the lizard who’s suddenly lethargic.
 It’s not that you don’t care about these cherished pets, or about their owners’ peace of mind – we know that you always will.
 It’s just that, after a few years of this, some Vets find themselves looking for something new – new challenges, new procedures, new ways to learn and grow…and sometimes a new approach to Vet Life as we know it, with a little Work-Life Balance too.